Fort Fisher: Fort Fisher State Historic Site

 The site was declared a National Historic Landmark in 1961, the first in North Carolina.
 It is now part of Fort Fisher State Historic Site, belonging to the North Carolina Department of Natural and Cultural Resources, and includes the main fort complex, a museum and a visitor center.
 Undersea archaeology is also practiced around the site.
-Fort Fisher State Recreation Area are adjacent to the State Historic Site, and the remnants of the once formidable Battery Buchanan is a part of the North Carolina National Estuarine Research Reserve's Zeke's Island site.
+Fort Fisher State Recreation Area is adjacent to the State Historic Site, and the remnants of the once formidable Battery Buchanan is a part of the North Carolina National Estuarine Research Reserve's Zeke's Island site.

 The museum features a map of the 1865 battle with three-dimensional models of Fort Fisher and Battery Buchanan.
 The map features a narration of the battle and fiber-optic lights to show the troop activities and locations.
 Other exhibits highlight aspects of the battle, life at the fort, Union and Confederate soldiers' clothing and gear, weapons and armaments from the period, local cultural and natural history, Fort Fisher's history during World War II, and excavations and artifacts found at the fort.

 Because of natural sea attrition, the construction of US 421 and a landing strip during World War II few of the original sand mounds have survived.
 Part of the original land face fence has been reconstructed.

 Visitors can take a tour around the surviving earthworks of the fort with trail marker displays.
-A restored 32-pound seacoast cannon is located at the Sheperd's Battery, and is fired on special occasions.
+A restored 32-pound seacoast cannon is located at the Shepherd's Battery, and is fired on special occasions.
 Scheduled guided tours are given daily, and special costumed tours are held occasionally.
 Fort Fisher's original innovative 150 pound Armstrong cannon is now located at West Point, NY, having been brought there for display at "Trophy Point."

 Fort Fisher is the subject of an exhibit at the Cape Fear Museum in downtown Wilmington.
 Included are impressive dioramas of the fort and the Civil War waterfront of Wilmington originally created for the former acclaimed Blockade Runner Museum at Carolina Beach.